-It’s December, one of the most wonderful times of the year and one of arguably best time of year to look for a job.
+It’s December, one of the most wonderful times of the year and one of the arguably best times of year to look for a job.

-Depending upon where you live, there’s likely a bit of a nip in the air.
+Depending on where you live, there’s likely a bit of a nip in the air.
 You might even look out your window and see snow on the ground.
 Just because the temperatures have cooled down and Jack Frost has made his first wintry appearance, doesn’t mean you should also cool down your job search.
-Quite the opposite, in fact.

 December can actually be a lucrative time of year for many job seekers, and if you stop your job search, you’ll likely be missing out on some of those opportunities.
-So light a fire in the fireplace, grab a blanket and your laptop and get comfy.
-It’s time to start doing some December job searching.
-Here are a few excellent reasons why December is the best time of year to look for a job.
+So light a fire in the fireplace, grab a blanket and your laptop, and get comfy; it’s time to start doing some December job searching.
+Here are a few reasons why December is the best time of year to look for a job.

 Much like the leftovers from your holiday dinner, leftover dollars in the company budget are too tempting to let go to waste.
 Companies often have wish lists when it comes to positions they’d like to fill, but often those positions aren’t listed during the course of the year because it’s not clear whether there will be enough wiggle room in the budget to bring on another salary.

 As the year draws to a close, however, the dollars left over from the original budget become more clear.
-This allows companies to consider opening up those positions that would be highly beneficial to them but which they previously were unsure they’d be able to afford.
-Keep an eye out for these types of positions to open up as the end of the year looms and the calendar turns to December.
+This allows companies to consider opening up those positions that would be highly beneficial to them, but which they previously were unsure they’d be able to afford.
+Keep an eye out for these types of positions that open up as the end of the year looms.

 An increase in volunteer opportunities is another reason that December is the perfect time to apply for jobs.
-Think outside the traditional networking scene and consider how you can do good while also building connections.
-December is the season of giving, and many companies create volunteer opportunities to help out their community (and the world) in a variety of wonderful ways during this time of year.
+Think outside of the traditional networking scene and consider how you can do good while also building connections.
+December is the season of giving, and many companies create volunteer opportunities to help out their community (and the world) in a variety of wonderful ways.

 Your first priority in volunteering for one of these opportunities should be to make a positive difference in the world, so don’t just volunteer for the sake of networking.
 Make sure your heart is in the right place.
-Once you’ve determined that, however, it’s perfectly fine to do some networking while you’re doing good.
-And you’ll even have a leg up on the competition, because those with whom you network will see the good deeds you’re doing and you’ll score points right off the bat.
+Once you’ve determined that, however, it’s perfectly fine to do some networking while you’re doing good, and you’ll even have a leg up on the competition because those with whom you network will see the good deeds you’re doing.
+You’ll score points right off the bat.

 Aside from summer, December is arguably the time of year when most people opt to use their vacation hours.
-While you may be tempted to do so as well, if you are serious about your job search, you’ll hold off until the new year and focus on contacting hiring managers and submitting applications and perfecting your resume instead.
+While you may be tempted to do so as well, if you are serious about your job search, you’ll hold off until the new year and focus on contacting hiring managers, submitting applications, and perfecting your resume instead.